dekellum/iudex/www/dev.markdown

 * No current plan to use "special" release versions aka alpha,beta,etc. as in my opinion this is often a distinction only visible in hindsight
 * Releasing often and as necessary with concurrent MAJOR/MINOR release (stable vs less-stable lines[^jetty]

 In development (and related to git):

 * Topic branches should avoid including version changes, release notes, etc.
-* Integration branches may include a version bump late or once it becomes clear if the sum of integrated changes is a MAJOR, MINOR, or PATCH level candidate.
+* Integration branches may include a version bump, late or once it becomes clear if the sum of integrated changes is a MAJOR, MINOR, or PATCH level candidate.